Pistol Bags

 This gun has a very balanced feel right out of the box.
 I really like the slim Magpul grip and how everything feels solid in your hand.

 This gun appears to be nearly perfectly gassed.
-It’s a bit loud since it’s 10.5″ and close to the ear but overall not bad.
-Good thing is, I plan to suppress it so I’ll update this Stag AR-15 review with my findings.
+It’s a bit loud since it’s 10.5″ and close to the ear, but it’s not bad overall.
+The good thing is, I plan to suppress it, so I’ll update this Stag AR-15 review with my findings.

 Shooting Suppressed

-I have a number of different 10.5″ AR-15 rifles that I shoot suppressed so I have a pretty good idea of what to expect.
+I have several different 10.5″ AR-15 rifles that I shoot suppressed, so I have a pretty good idea of what to expect.

 Suppressed Stag Arms AR-15

-On many of my 10.5″ pistol configurations, I get a lot of gas back in your face when shooting several consecutive courses of fire.
+On many of my 10.5″ pistol configurations, I get a lot of gas back in my face when shooting several consecutive courses of fire.

-Based on the ejection pattern this gun, even suppressed, it is decently gassed maybe slightly over-gassed while suppressed but it is not bad considering it’s a stock gun with a non-adjustable gas block.
+Based on the ejection pattern, this gun, even suppressed, is decently gassed, maybe slightly over-gassed while suppressed, but it is not bad considering it’s a stock gun with a non-adjustable gas block.

-If you are looking for a silencer to pair with your Stag this is a good one.
-While I will say it’s a bit heavy since its steel can you do get great function and performance out of the Sandman-S.
+If you want a silencer to pair with your Stag this is a good one.
+While I will say it’s a bit heavy since it’s steel, you can get great function and performance out of the Sandman-S.

 Uses for the Stag 15 Tactical